"Starting a Business in the Netherlands is Easy!"

-We asked Ben Prins, business development advisor for Wittenborg University of Applied Sciences, for a few tips.
+We asked Ben Prins, business development advisor for WUAS, for a few tips.
 Prins also runs his own consultant company, PMC, in addition to his involvement in getting the education sector up to speed with the new industrial revolution, Smart Industry.
 This is what he said:

 It is easy to start a business in the Netherlands

 First you have to decide on a name for your business.
 Then select which legal form will suit your company best – here is an overview of Dutch business forms.

 Next, you should register your company name with the Dutch Chamber of Commerce (Kamer van Koophandel).
 They will supply you with a commercial number, which has all sorts of uses such as opening a business account for example.

 Nowadays, regular Dutch banking organisations are hesitant to supply young entrepreneurs with start-up capital.
 You have to prove that your business will be successful, which is not easy under standard conditions.